johnmichaelkuczynski/writing101/replit.md

   - NAVIGATION FUNCTIONALITY COMPLETE: Fixed clickable navigation with smooth scrolling, visual highlighting, and debugging
   - Enhanced navigation system with console logging and text-based search fallback for reliable section jumping
   - Standardized font weights - all table of contents entries now use consistent normal (non-bold) formatting
+  - TABLE STYLING ENHANCEMENT: Added comprehensive CSS overrides for table readability with proper contrast
+  - Enhanced table borders, padding, and backgrounds for better visual clarity in both light and dark modes